 What is OPD Full Form in Medical Terms?

-In medical terms, OPD full form is “Outpatient Department”.
-It
+The full form of OPD is the “Outpatient Department”.
+It is the

 Read more